passportxyz/passport/types/README.md

-# @dgrants/types
+# @dpopp/types

-Shared types for the dgrants repo.
+Shared types for the dpopp repo.

 Instructions:

-- Ensure @dgrants/types is included as a package dependency
+- Ensure @dpopp/types is included as a package dependency
-- Import like so: `import { Grant } from "@dgrants/types"`
+- Import like so: `import { VerifiableCredential } from "@dpopp/types"`